Kotlin/dataframe/docs/StardustDocs/topics/installation.md

 %use dataframe
 ```

-If you want to use a specific version of the Kotlin DataFrame library, you can specify it in brackets:
+If you want to use specific version of the Kotlin DataFrame library, you can specify it in brackets:

 ```text
 %use dataframe(%dataFrameVersion%)